EnerX-Inc/Graphics-Driver/README.md

 # Graphics Driver
 Graphics Driver script to upgrade performances on Roblox !

-This Roblox script is a virtual
-Graphics Driver made by EnerX to upgrade performances on Roblox.This Graphics Driver has been made to upgrade low-devices experience and upgrade performance & stability.
+This Roblox script is a performance script made by EnerX to upgrade performances on Roblox.This Graphics Changer has been made to upgrade low-devices experience and upgrade performance & stability.